socialvibe/truex-tvos-integrations/DOCS.md

     - (void)pause;
 ```

-`pause` is required whenever the app needs to pause the true[X] unit (including all video/audio and countdowns).
+`pause` is required whenever the app needs to pause the true[X] unit (including all video, audio, and timers).

 #### `resume`